alyssavanerelli/alyssavanerelli.github.io/_pages/presentations.md

 _May 2021_

 I am extremely honored to receive the [Manly E. Wright Valedictory award](https://www.unca.edu/events-and-news/commencement/manly-e-wright-award/) from UNC Asheville.
-I was given the opportunity to speak to my graduating class at the May 2021 commencement ceremony.
-My speech starts at 28:22.
+I was given the opportunity to speak to my graduating class at the May 2021 commencement ceremony (my speech starts at 28:22).

 {% include youtubePlayer.html id=page.commyoutubeId %}